Forklift Licence Types in NSW: LF vs LO and Which You Actually Need

 What is the difference between an LF and LO forklift licence in NSW?+

 Different machines.
-An LF licence covers a counterbalance forklift — the standard sit-down machine on construction sites and in most warehouses.
-An LO licence covers an order picking forklift, where the operator platform rises with the forks — common in large distribution centres.
+LF (TLILIC0003) covers a counterbalance forklift — the standard sit-down machine on construction yards and in most warehouses.
+LO (TLILIC0004) covers an order picking forklift, where the operator platform elevates with the load — common in large distribution centres.
 LO does not automatically cover counterbalance forklifts.
-If you're unsure which class a role requires, ask the employer before enrolling in a course.
+When a job ad just says "forklift licence required," it almost always means LF.
+Start with LF.

 How long does it take to get a forklift licence in NSW?+